 Feb 12-21, 2025.

-I’m excited to announce the addition of Dr. John H. Walton as a co-host for this trip!
+I’m excited to announce Dr. John H. Walton as a co-host for this trip!

 Dr. Walton is a leading Old Testament scholar/author with a focus on Ancient Near Eastern studies.
 His work has contributed greatly to how many people understand the ancient context of the biblical world.
-Spots are very limited.
-This trip will sell out quickly.
+Spots are limited.

 John’s wife, Kim, is also planning on traveling with us.
 She is a working archeologist in Israel and will add additional insight to the sites on the trip.

 You are invited to travel with us to the land of Israel.